 The BC SPCA Wildlife-In-Focus Wildlife Photography Contest is open to all photographers at least 14 years of age*, with the exception of Wild ARC employees.
 All photographs must be taken in British Columbia.
 The BC SPCA reserves the right to verify, in its sole judgment, winner eligibility. *Youth 13 and under can participate in the BC SPCA Kids Club contests

 Entries will be accepted starting July 1, 2019 and the final date for submitting photos is August 31, 2019 at 11:59:59 p.m.
 Pacific Daylight Time.
-To avoid processing delays, please try not to wait until the final days of the contest to enter.
 The BC SPCA anticipates notifying winners by mid-late September 2019.

 The photo with the most votes will also be awarded the People's Choice Award.
 The 52 photos with the most votes (including the People's Choice) will be featured on a Wildlife-In-Focus deck of cards.
 Those photographers featured on the deck of cards will receive a complementary deck.
 Additional decks may be purchased after the contest.